 Both prayer and intention have been well studied for their capacity to support healing.
 In the context of healing, a prayer is typically a request for God to help or heal, while an intention is aimed directly at the one in need.
 We may pray to God that a cancer is healed, or we may set an intention to help someone recover from a disease.
 Or, we can set an intention for our own healing.

 The power of intention has been studied for years, and the findings are surprising.

-In one study for example, 60 college students who were not known to be psychically gifted were asked to alter the growth of the bacterium Escherichia coli (E. coli) psychokinetically.
+In a study published in the Journal of the Society for Psychical Research, 60 college students were asked to alter the growth of the bacterium Escherichia coli (E. coli) psychokinetically.

-- Each student was asked to accelerate the growth of one set of bacteria and decelerate the growth of another set of bacteria with their intention.
+- Each student was asked to accelerate the growth of one set of bacteria and decelerate the growth of another set of bacteria through intention.

 - A third set of bacteria was set aside as a control group.

 The results indicated that the bacterial growth was psychokinetically accelerated in samples whose intention was growth, and decelerated in the samples intended for slowed growth.1 In this study, the students were not attached to the outcome in any emotional way.

 In another study, published in the journal Alternative Therapies in Health and Medicine, 10 subjects tried to inhibit the growth of a fungus culture by concentrating on the cultures for 15 minutes from a distance of 1.5 yards.
 The cultures were then incubated for several more hours and out of 194 culture dishes, 151 showed inhibited growth.
 This study was replicated successfully at distances from 1 to 15 miles away.4 Once again, there was no emotional attachment in these intentions.